 2019 - 2020

-The Pleasanton Unified School District Board of Trustees voted unanimously during a special meeting on July 30 to place a $270 million general obligation bond measure on the ballot for the November 8, 2016, primary election.
+The Pleasanton Unified School District Board of Trustees voted unanimously during their November 12th meeting to place a general obligation bond for $323 million on March 3, 2020 election ballot.

 Using the Power of Social Media

 SIAC utilized social media platforms as a powerful tool to spread information about Measure M, to encourage students to volunteer and, to engage students to participate in the decision making process.

 The voice of the students is going to make a HUGE difference.